endafarrell/endafarrell.github.io-src/content/Python/2017-06-28 Getting started with Pelican -Mark II.md

 * <https://fedoramagazine.org/make-github-pages-blog-with-pelican/>

-Other sites with advise I'd like to take are:
+Other sites with advice I'd like to take are:

 * <http://cyrille.rossant.net/pelican-github/>
 * <http://nafiulis.me/making-a-static-blog-with-pelican.html>